joewalker/gcli/docs/index.md

 previous incarnations).
 Feel free to poke around and help but don't view it as a finished or released project.

+The command line parser is mostly complete.
+The UI is kind of working, but lacking polish.
+There are very few implemented commands.

+Major hurdles to be overcome:

+- Security review.
+Is it OK to run user commands with Chrome privileges in Firefox?
+If not, how should it be done?
+- Accessibility review.
+Is the completion node system workable?
+- Localization.
+The UI can be configured to have no pop-up help, which should alleviate the immediate need for localization since there are no strings in the input area itself.
+  Once we add in help system back in, it will need localization.

 ## History

 GCLI was born as part of the [Bespin](http://ajaxian.com/archives/canvas-for-a-text-editor) project and was [discussed at the time](http://j.mp/bespin-cli).
-The command line component survived the rename or Bepsin to Skywriter and the merger with Ace, got a name of it's own (Cockpit) which didn't last long before the project was named GCLI.
+The command line component survived the rename of Bepsin to Skywriter and the merger with Ace, got a name of it's own (Cockpit) which didn't last long before the project was named GCLI.
 It is not known how long it will stay being called GCLI.

-## Supported Environments
+## Environments

 GCLI is designed to work in a number of environments: